 Reality is less soothing but much more interesting.
 A distributed process can be messy and not fully predictable, yet can provide greater resilience and robustness.
 Such distributed processes might not be ideal as one of the ‘major instruments of social stability’, in the words of the Director of Hatcheries in Brave New World, but they work beautifully in nature, from brains to ant colonies and, increasingly, in our own engineered networks.

 Division of labour is a human innovation, drawing on our ability to learn and improve by practice, and to trade goods and services.
 The growing recognition that natural processes work differently from our symphonies and armies will allow us to see the natural world more clearly.
 Ant colonies are not factories or fortresses; instead they use simple interactions to adjust to changing conditions.
-Ant societies, organised by distributed algorithms rather than division of labour, have thrived for more than 130 million years.Make a donation
+Ant societies, organised by distributed algorithms rather than division of labour, have thrived for more than 130 million years.Support Aeon: make a one-off donation